 Life Insurance after a stroke can be possible, you should be prepared to provide the insurer with details regarding the time since your last episode, how many strokes you have had, the cause of the stroke, age at the time of onset and any permanent symptoms it has caused.
 The insurance provider(s) that you approach will wish to speak with your GP to establish the severity of your stroke and your general health following its occurrence.

-If you have suffered a stroke due to migraines or the contraceptive pill then you may be able to obtain Life Insurance for stroke victims at standard terms in certain circumstances.
+If you have suffered a stroke due to migraines or the contraceptive pill then you may be able to obtain Life Insurance after a stroke, at standard terms.

 In the past Critical Illness Cover was not available for people who have had a stroke unless it was due to the contraceptive pill.
 Whilst the options are currently limited there are sometimes plans available, dependant on the nature of the stroke and overall health.
 Where cover is offered it is likely that strokes and related conditions would be excluded from the plan.